EmmyGames/GeneralGit/README.md

 ## 2. Project Structure
 The directory structure style of a project should be considered law.
 Asset naming conventions and content directory structure go hand in hand, and a violation of either causes unneeded chaos.

-In this style, we will be using a structure that relies more on filtering and search abilities of the Project Window for those working with assets to find assets of a specific type instead of a structure that groups asset types with folders.
+In this style, we will be using a structure that sorts by feature type and relies more on filtering and search abilities of the Project Window.

 > Using a prefix [naming convention](#asset-name-modifiers), using folders to contain assets of similar types such as `Meshes`, `Textures`, and `Materials` is a redundant practice as asset types will already both sorted by prefix as well as able to be filtered in the content browser.
 <pre>
 Assets
-    <a name="#structure-developers">_Developers</a>(Use a `_`to keep this folder at the top)
+    <a name="#structure-developers">Developers</a>(Use a `_`to keep this folder at the top)
         DeveloperName
             (Work in progress assets)
     <a name="structure-top-level">ProjectName</a>
-            Characters
-            	Anakin
-            FX
-                Vehicles
-                    Abilities
-                        IonCannon
-                            (Particle Systems, Textures)
-                Weapons
-            Gameplay
-                Characters
-                Equipment
-                Input
-                Vehicles
-                    Abilities
-                    Air
-                        TieFighter
-                            (Models, Textures, Materials, Prefabs)
             <a name="#structure-levels">_Scenes</a>
-                Frontend
                 Act1
                     Level1
-            Lighting
-                HDRI
-                Lut
-                Textures
-            MaterialLibrary
-            	Debug
-            	Shaders
-            Objects
+                Frontend
+                ...
+            Characters
+                Creatures
+                Enemies
+                Player
+                ...
+            Environment
                 Architecture (Single use big objects)
                     DeathStar
                 Props (Repeating objects to fill a level) ObjectSets
                         DeathStar
-            Scripts
-                AI
+            Equipment
+                Weapons
+                  Guns
+                  Swords
+                  ...
+                ...
             Gameplay
-                    Input
-                Tools
-            Sound
-                Characters
-                Vehicles
-                    TieFighter
-                        Abilities
-                            Afterburners
-                Weapons
+            MaterialLibrary
+            	Debug
+            	Shaders
+            Music
+            Settings
+                HDRI
+                Lighting
+                ...
             UI
                 Art
                     Buttons
                 Resources
                     Fonts
-    ExpansionPack (DLC)
     Plugins
-    ThirdPartySDK
 </pre>

 The reasons for this structure are listed in the following sub-sections.